thecodeteam/flocker-drivers/README.md

 We can test the Gateway REST API for scaleio in this environment as well.
 Follow the below instructions to do so.

-Get the rest api test source and enter the directory
+Get the rest api test source and enter the directory (not public yet, EMC network only)

 ```
 git clone https://git.lss.emc.com/scm/floc/scaleio-rest.git